si1ver1/kickstarter-analysis/README.md

 ## Overview of Project

-### Visualize campaign outcomes based on their launch dates and their funding goals
+### Visualize Theatre campaign outcomes on Kickstarter based on their launch dates and their funding goals

 ## Analysis and Challenges